jaihuni/Team-Cook/DP5 report/main report.md

 - Place a text "Amount" above the amount input boxes.
   - Some users thought that the amount input boxes are displaying other information as calories.
 Also, currently it is hard for users to recognize what they have to do at a glance.
 Placing a text "Amount" will provide user better confidence with their action.
-- Amount Modify
+- Improve delivery of the UI elements for "Modify Amount" feature
+  - grey out the default amount
+  - move "Modify Amount" below the list of ingredients
+  - change the label title other than "Modify Amount"
+  - enable the button with some animation after user types some amount
+  - We will try various combinations of the solution above, and see which is working.
-- For the necessary instructions, put cubes without the checkmark, instead of checkboxes.
+- For the essential instructions, put cubes without the checkmark, instead of checkboxes.